pwrtls/tools/DEVELOPMENT.md

 Each tool operates within this framework, focusing on a specific functionality while leveraging the shared infrastructure.

+> **IMPORTANT**: Power Tools are not standalone applications.
+They must be loaded within the PowerTools UI framework which provides the authenticated connection to Power Platform environments.
+All tools should use the PowerTools Context for API access.

 ## Setup Process

 ### Prerequisites